 Chef Drew is incredibly brilliant and nice and creates delicious culinary magic.
 He is the Head Chef at the Grand Barn, in charge of all the weddings and special events on the property.
 He creates dishes for any dietary preference or restriction.

 The main way to taste some of Chef Drew’s magic is by attending a wedding here.
 However, we were informed that The Mohicans is planning to have catered meals and meal plans for all guests of the treehouses and cabins.
 It will be similar to an all-inclusive resort.
+Check out Treehouse Provisions for more info.

 Things to Do During Your Stay